alvinwoon/alpaca-options-stream/README.md

 # Teta Puro

-A C app for handling real time options streaming with Greeks.
+A C app for handling real time options streaming with Greeks. [a weekend hackathon to play around with alpaca websocket, do not use for real trading]

 ## What it does

 - Streams live options data from Alpaca's WebSocket feed
-- Calculates Greeks real time
+- Calculates IV, RV and Greeks real time
 - Shows second-order Greeks for vol dislocation hunting
 - Mock mode because markets are closed most of the time